 Explanation Tuning

-The first factor for this improvement is called explanation tuning, a new approach for imitation learning presented in the paper that is meant to allow the model to learn the thought process of the teacher model like ChatGPT.
+The first factor contributing to this improvement is explanation tuning.
+Explanation tuning is a new approach for imitation learning.
+Explanation tuning aims to help the model understand the thought process of the teacher model, such as ChatGPT.
 The idea is that the reason current imitation-learning based models fail to reach higher quality is because the responses they use for fine-tuning are mostly simple and short.
-In Orca dataset, they have used detailed responses from GPT-4 and ChatGPT that explain the reasoning process of the teacher as it generates the response.
+In Orca dataset, we use detailed responses from GPT-4 and ChatGPT, that explain the reasoning process of the teacher as it generates the response.
 So, for example, before Orca, to generate a sample for training, GPT-4 would get a query that includes an instruction and an input as the prompt, and would generate a response.
 We see in the following example that the output is simple and short.

 When generating a sample for Orca training, using the same query as above, but in the following example we have an addition to the prompt of a system instruction, which provide guidelines for GPT-4 regarding how it should generate the response.
 For example, here it says: “You are an AI assistant.
 Provide a detailed answer so user don’t need to search outside to understand the answer”, and we get a very detailed response that include reasoning for the answer.
 Overall, 16 hand-crafted system instructions we used across Orca training samples, which helped Orca learn the reasoning process of ChatGPT and GPT-4 rather than imitate their styles.